Core Location: Nucleus

 When we place a guitar capo at a certain fret, & play the chords of a given key, we are actually playing in a new key.
 We can place the capo, play in a key such as C, and it will sound as a different key.
 We typically think in the key that is being fingered, yet it is okay to think either way [the fingerings or the soundings – or both!].
 The capo takes care of this, so it is easier to think in the key that we are fingering.

 If we are jamming with other people, & recognize the key that they are playing in, we can reinforce – thicken it up, expand – a harmonic rhythm with brilliance, by using the capo, while fingering a different key.
 This is one way to make friends fast.
 We aren’t ‘interfering’ with what is being played by someone else, but actually expanding the harmonic palette.

 A capo can be used on the fretboard for any tuning & anywhere on the fretboard.
 One really cool thing about using them is that our guitars have ‘sweet spots’.
 When we place a capo, say, on the 3rd fret, & play in G, our guitar resonance may just ‘light up.’
 Listen for the sweet spots, while exploring different keys – every guitar is different.

-A capo isn’t mandatory, since our fingers do a similar thing as a capo when we are fretting higher versions of chords.
-The capo does make things easier, & gets some great sounds & mileage for the chords and keys we already use (ie. C, G, D, A, F, E, etc.).
+A capo isn’t mandatory to play in all of these keys, since our fingers do a similar thing as a capo when we are fretting higher versions of chords (can involve a lot of barring).
+However, the capo does make things easier, & gets some great sounds & mileage for the chords and keys we already use (ie. C, G, D, A, F, E, etc.).